jensbouma/Deploy-Nuxt-to-Server/README.md

 # Deploy-Nuxt-to-server
-Deploy Nuxt App with Git on test/production server
+Deploy Nuxt App with Git on test or production server.

-Where using home/beta/ as our home directory on the server it can be changed when necessarily.
+In this example im using /home/beta/ as the home directory.
+The repository I want to push is dev, in the post-receive script this one gets selected to checkout.

 ## SSH to your server (with certificates)